sahrialihsani/Submission-2-Made/README.md

 # Submission-2-Made
-This is my submission for Become an Android Developer Expert
+This is my submission for class Become an Android Developer Expert on dicoding